aa29zzjj/Project-2-Client-Server/README.md

 :checkered_flag:**Take a screenshot of your server console screen.
 It will include the 10 lines of data being sent by the client and the server's responses.
 On your single pdf, label this screenshot as "Project2Task2ServerConsole".**

-## Task 3 Use the IntelliJ Project Name "Project2Task3"
+## Task 3 maintains server state using UDP.
+Name the IntelliJ project "Project2Task3"

 0. Name the client "RemoteVariableClientUDP.java".
 Name the server "RemoteVariableServerUDP.java".